 - If you have children, decide when you’ll spend time with them.
 Consider sharing with them some of what you’re learning each day.

-- Buy and prepare food so that you don’t have to go shopping during our retreat.
+- Buy and prepare food in advance so that you don’t have to go shopping during our retreat.

-- Have a Bell, Vajra and Damaru if you have them (you can also purchase them in our Dakini Store)
+- Have a Bell, Vajra and Damaru in your space if you have them (you can also purchase them in our Dakini Store).